-In 1991, Lewis & Clark law students held the first Public Interest Law Project (PILP) auction raising enough money to help two students take jobs at the Legal Aid office in Portland.
-With the sweat of students and the support of the school and alumni, PILP has held an annual auction every year since 1991 helping students take public interest positions in Oregon, across the courntry, and around the world.
+In 1991, Lewis & Clark law students held the first Public Interest Law Project (PILP) auction raising enough money to help two students take jobs at the Legal Aid office in Portland during the summer.
+With the effort of student volunteers and the support of the school and alumni, PILP has held an annual auction nearly every year since 1991 helping students take public interest positions in Oregon, across the country, and around the world during the summer months.
 Stipends are awarded based not only on the work that the host organization does, but also on the experience and supervision the student will receive.

 Visit PILP’s Summer Award page for more details.

 Locations where our students have worked using their PILP Summer Awards

 Sid Lezak was one of the longest serving US Attorneys in the history of the United States, the father of alternative dispute resolution in Oregon, an activist, a community servant, and a mentor to many Oregonians.
 The Lezak Social Justice Fellowship is designed to honor his legacy by granting summer stipends to law students to encourage them to serve the Oregon community, and by providing mentorship and guidance to these students.

 Visit the Lezak Social Justice Fellowship page for more details.